-Here are eight other websites to try if Wix isn't the right website-building service for you.
+Here are nine other websites to try if Wix isn't the right website-building service for you.

 Weebly is probably the most well-known Wix alternative, and is one of the most similar sites to it.
 It features similar drag-and-drop editing features, and it's free to start off, just like Wix is.
 However, like Wix, its advanced customization features, including online shopping capabilities, are locked unless you buy a paid subscription.